Interval Timer

 Free Interval Timer

-Use this interval timer for workouts, HIIT, circuit training, study sessions, drills, and any activity where you repeat work and rest periods.
-Set your work time, rest time, and number of rounds, then let the timer guide each interval.
+Use this interval timer for workouts, HIIT, circuit training, study sessions, drills, stretching, practice rounds, and any routine that repeats work and rest periods.

 Ready